Harriet Demetriou

 Harriet Obias Demetriou is a Filipino lawyer and retired judge.
 She served as the chairperson of the Commission on Elections (COMELEC) from 1999 to 2001, the first woman to serve in that post.
 Prior to that, she was an associate justice of the Sandiganbayan, serving from 1995 to 1998.
 As presiding judge of the Pasig regional trial court, she presided over the trial for the murders of Eileen Sarmenta and Allan Gomez, in which Calauan, Laguna mayor Antonio Sanchez and his accomplices were convicted in 1995.

 Career

-Regional Trial Court Judge
+Regional Trial Court judge

 Demetriou, the then-judge of Pasig regional trial court, handed down the March 1995 verdict against former Calauan, Laguna mayor Antonio Sanchez and six others (then-PNP Calauan Deputy Chief George Medialdea, Luis Corcolon, Rogelio "Boy" Corcolon, Zoilo Ama, Baldwin Brion, and Pepito Kawit) for the rape-slay of 21-year-old Mary Eileen Sarmenta and the killing of 19-year-old Allan Gomez in June 1993.

 Chair of the Commission on Elections

-On January 11, 1999, she was appointed by President Joseph Estrada as Chair of the Commission on Elections.
-After the Second EDSA Revolution on January 16 to 20, 2001 that led to Estrada's overthrow, Demetriou tendered her courtesy resignation which was accepted by President Gloria Macapagal Arroyo.
+In 1998, Demetriou was appointed by President Joseph Estrada to be his chief presidential legal adviser.
+On January 11, 1999, President Estrada appointed her as Chair of the Commission on Elections.
+After the Second EDSA Revolution in January 2001 that led to Estrada's overthrow, Demetriou tendered her courtesy resignation which was accepted by succeeding president Gloria Macapagal Arroyo.